Human Compatible: Russell's three principles

 Russell lists three principles to guide the development of beneficial machines.
-He emphasizes that these principles are not meant to be explicitly coded into the machines; rather, they are intended for the human developers.
+He emphasizes that these principles are not meant to be explicitly coded into the machines; rather, they are intended for human developers.
 The principles are as follows:

 The "preferences" Russell refers to "are all-encompassing; they cover everything you might care about, arbitrarily far into the future."
 Similarly, "behavior" includes any choice between options, and the uncertainty is such that some probability, which may be quite small, must be assigned to every logically possible human preference.

 Russell explores inverse reinforcement learning, in which a machine infers a reward function from observed behavior, as a possible basis for a mechanism for learning human preferences.

 Reception

 Several reviewers agreed with the book's arguments.
 Ian Sample in The Guardian called it "convincing" and "the most important book on AI this year".
 Richard Waters of the Financial Times praised the book's "bracing intellectual rigour".
 Kirkus Reviews endorsed it as "a strong case for planning for the day when machines can outsmart us".

 The same reviewers characterized the book as "wry and witty", or "accessible" due to its "laconic style and dry humour".
-Matthew Hutson of the Wall Street Journal said "Mr. Russell's exciting book goes deep, while sparkling with dry witticisms".
+Matthew Hutson of the Wall Street Journal said "Mr. Russell's exciting book goes deep while sparkling with dry witticisms".
 A Library Journal reviewer called it "The right guide at the right time".

 James McConnachie of The Times wrote "This is not quite the popular book that AI urgently needs.
-Its technical parts are too difficult, its philosophical ones too easy.
-But it is fascinating, and significant."
+Its technical parts are too difficult, and its philosophical ones too easy.
+But it is fascinating and significant."